 Herytubekhet papyrus – Cairo 91

-Mistress of the house, Chantress of Amen-Re, the king of the gods, Overseer of the harem of Amen in the fourth phyle (or Great chief of Amen’s sacred musical troupe in the fourth phyle), Second prophetess of Mut at the temple of birth, Third prophetess of Mut the great, mistress of Isheru
+Mistress of the house, Chantress of Amun-Ra, the king of the gods, Overseer of the harem of Amun in the fourth phyle (or Great chief of Amun’s sacred musical troupe in the fourth phyle), Second prophetess of Mut at the temple of birth, Third prophetess of Mut the great, mistress of Isheru

 NB.
 Instead of ‘harem’ Liliane Aubert translates this part of the title as ‘du corps musical sacre’.
 Alba Maria Villar Gómez translates this part as ‘sacred musical troupe’